Visiting the Irish amber fisherman from Binz

 Here you can reserve your parking space at the airport.

-Book yours here Arrival by plane, bus or train*.
-Lufthansa or Germanwings fly to Rostock.
-From there we continue with the rental car.
-It is possible to travel by train to Rügen train station.
+Compare and book flights here* (Advertisement).
+Lufthansa and Germanwings fly to Rostock.
+From there you can continue by rental car.
+It is also possible to travel by train to Rügen train station.

 Car Rentals: